Jaguar 2.0 Ingenium Engine Rebuild

 In 2015 Jaguar Land Rover released their own branded range of modular engines to replace the previous Ford variants like the 2.2 TDi4.
 These platforms were produced to incorporate both petrol and diesel.
 The engines were designed for flexibility, the design allows for easier production of versions with fewer or more cylinders.
 This also meant they have the ability to be mounted longitudinally or transversely for 2 or 4 wheel drive applications.

 The first diesel Ingenium engines used were fitted to the Jaguar XF, Jaguar XE and Jaguar F-Pace.
 This was at first a single turbocharged variant known as the 204DTD & 204DTH.
 In 2017 the platform was also fitted to the same vehicles plus the Jaguar E-Pace, this variant was twin turbocharged.
-Both these variants have their own iterations each developing different power outputs and can be found mounted differently to suit the application.
+Both these variants have their own iterations each developing different power outputs and can be found mounted differently to suit the application, these commonly adopt the 204DTA engine.